 The following are programs within the Massachusetts Department of Public Health.

-The Healthy Aging and Disability Unit fosters healthy aging by planning, advocating, coordinating, and administering programs and policies that ensure access to quality health care and enhance opportunities for older people to learn about and take responsibility for their own health.
+- The fosters healthy aging by planning, advocating, coordinating, and administering programs and policies that ensure access to quality health care and enhance opportunities for older people to learn about and take responsibility for their own health.
 OHA works closely with other Department of Public Health programs that focus on health promotion in a variety of areas including injury prevention.

 Division of Child and Adolescent Health includes Coordinated School Health Services, the Office of Adolescent Health & Youth Development, and School Health Services.